TomDamri1/form-creator/README.md

 requirements : **NodeJS**
 for using the application :
 1. Clone the project
-2. Run the server- in the main directory:
-  2.1 Use the command  `npm install`
-  2.2 Use the command  `npm start`

-3. Run the client - in the client directory:
-  3.1 Use the command  `npm install`
-  3.2 Use the command  `npm start`
+2. Use the command  `npm run install-and-run`